 What are the categories of personal data collected?

-The categories of persona data that we may collect includes video and photographic images of members of the public, police officers, police staff and anyone entering police premises.
+The categories of personal data that we may collect includes video and photographic images of members of the public, police officers, police staff and anyone entering police premises.
 These may include time and dates as well as location data or information relating to your vehicle and other details which make you identifiable.
 Please note that some internal CCTV such as the cameras within the public access i.e. Public Enquiry areas can also record audio.

 Who will my personal data be disclosed to by Lancashire Constabulary?
 We may disclose your personal data internally between relevant departments for the purpose of fulfilling the above objectives.
 For the same purposes, we may also engage the services of other agencies.
 Where we have arrangements to share your personal data, there is a contract, memorandum of understanding or information sharing agreement in place to ensure that the requirement of the Data Protection legislation on handling personal information are met.
 Where we are required to disclose information by law, for example safeguarding purposes, we may do so without these arrangements.
 Lancashire Constabulary will take steps to ensure any disclosures of personal data are necessary and proportionate as required by the law.
 Whenever we share your personal information, sharing options will be evaluated to ensure that your data is shared in the most secure manner.